RobertJamesKarash/DOGE-M/README.md

 # DOGE-M - Doge Miner CPU AND GPU Windows x64
-# Compatiablility: AMD, Intel, Nvidia, and AMD GPU with OPENCL
+# Compatiablility: AMD, Intel, Nvidia, and AMD GPU with CUDA AND OPENCL
 Run Run.cmd, Type in your DOGE Wallet Address and Mine in Seconds<br /><br />

 Sign Up For A FREE DOGE WALLET (FREE $10 Bitcoin After Verification) Best To Use A Web Browser on Your Phone and then get the App.<br />